rerdavies/pipedal/README.md

 - Must not be MIDI instruments or have CV (Control Voltage) inputs or outputs.

-- Must be remotely controllable (no hard dependency on GUI-only controls), which is true of the vast majority of LV2 plugins).
+- Must be remotely controllable (no hard dependency on GUI-only controls), which is true of the vast majority of LV2 plugins.

 If you install new LV2 plugins, you will have to restart the PiPedal web service (or reboot the machine) to get them to show up in the web interface.